-In the above matrix, we’ve detailed important considerations about some of the most popular women’s ice skates on the market today.
+In the above product list, we’ve detailed important considerations about some of the most popular women’s ice skates on the market today.
 Read on for specific details and what to consider to help you select ice skates that look just as good as they feel and perform.

 If you are new to ice skating or only spend time on the ice occasionally, there are ice skates available to meet your needs without stressing your budget.
 Basic styles that are suitable for beginners usually have more supple material and extra padding for comfort.
 Some have smaller toe picks, which aren’t ideal for performing fancy moves and jumps but are perfect for smooth gliding on the ice.